HEGSRR/UCGIS-Workshop/Technical-Guide/Technical-Guide.md

 - Go back to GitHub desktop, and click on `Fetch origin` and then `Pull`.

 **5. More on file manipulation:**
-- Open the HEGSRR-Template repository in Atom and go to `data/raw/public`.
+- Open the `HEGSRR-Template` repository in Atom and go to `data/raw/public`.
 - Right click on the public folder -> `New File`.
 - Write a line in the file and save it.
 - Repeat the same process, but create the file in `data/raw/private` folder.
 - Commit and push the changes.
-- Go to the Github page, where you should be able to see the file you created only in the `public` folder but not the `private` folder.
+- Go to the GitHub page, where you should be able to see the file you created only in the `public` folder but not the `private` folder.
+  - This behavior is controlled by the `.gitignore` file in the root directory of the template.
-- Go back to the Github desktop, click on `History` tab right next to `Changes`.
+- Go back to the GitHub desktop, click on `History` tab right next to `Changes`.
 - Right click on the last change -> `Revert Changes in Commit` and `push` the changes.
 - Check the GitHub page and your local computer to confirm that the last change has been reverted.